Summer 2026

 New York is full of public art: famous sculptures, big shows, street art, hidden and half forgotten works, and more.
 You will document at least 3 public art works that you encounter.
 At least one of these should be “sanctioned” work and at least one should be “unsanctioned” work.

 Document your encounter in your journal with at least one sketch of each work, and notes on the context, your experience, and thoughts on the work.
-Further document your encounter with photos and videos.
+Further document your encounter with photos and/or videos.
 Consider things like the medium of the work, the scale (aka size), the materials, when it was created, how it was funded (or not).

 Upload your documentation to your online portfolio.